Scaling digital experiences with a headless CMS

-By combining best-of-breed platforms, with niche functionality specialised for commerce, search, payment or data management and so on, businesses can completely customise their front-end to suit their unique needs, as opposed to working with a predetermined tech structure provided by an all-encompassing solution.
+By combining best-of-breed platforms, with niche functionality specialized for commerce, search, payment or data management and so on, businesses can completely customize their front-end to suit their unique needs, as opposed to working with a predetermined tech structure provided by an all-encompassing solution.

-When these platforms are integrated with a headless CMS, brands benefit from a centralised content hub.
+When these platforms are integrated with a headless CMS, brands benefit from a centralized content hub.
 This makes editing much easier: a change in one place is seamlessly deployed everywhere the content is located.
-Unification improves brand consistency and compliance, and gives marketers more freedom to launch and optimise campaigns in real-time.
-As a certified Contentful partner, DEPT® utilises the future-ready cloud-native solution to help organisations accelerate growth.
+Unification improves brand consistency and compliance, and gives marketers more freedom to launch and optimize campaigns in real-time.
+As a certified Contentful partner, DEPT® utilizes the future-ready cloud-native solution to help organizations accelerate growth.

 Content consumption is evolving to be more fluid with audiences moving from one device and platform to the next, looking to be immersed and entertained without any interruptions.
 For brands to keep up with the demand for digital experiences, they need to move fast and avoid bottlenecks of multi CMS silos that can form in different markets or sub-brands when systems’ aren’t connected.